Federal Shariat Court

+The current chief justice of Federal Shariat Court of Pakistan is Hameedur Rahman.

 Court structure and mandate

 It consists of eight Muslim judges appointed by the President of Pakistan on the advice of the Chief Justice of the Court, from amongst the serving or retired judges of the Supreme Court or a High Court or from amongst persons possessing the qualifications of High Court judges.
 Of the 8 judges, 3 are required to be Ulema who are well versed in Islamic law.
 The judges hold office for a period of 3 years, which may eventually be extended by the President.

-Appeal against its decisions lie to the Shariat Appellate Bench of the Supreme Court, consisting of 3 Muslim judges of the Supreme Court and 2 Ulema, appointed by the President.
-If any part of the law is declared to be against Islamic law, the government is required to take necessary steps to amend such law appropriately.
+Appeal against its decisions lies to the Shariat Appellate Bench of the Supreme Court, consisting of 3 Muslim judges of the Supreme Court and 2 Ulema, appointed by the President.
+If any part of the law is declared to be against Islamic law, the government must take necessary steps to amend such law appropriately.

 The court also exercises revisional jurisdiction over the criminal courts, deciding Hudood cases.
 The decisions of the court are binding on the High Courts as well as subordinate judiciary.
 The court appoints its own staff and frames its own rules of procedure.

 Court's history of cases

-In March 1981, the court ruled in an adultery appeal that stoning people to death was "repugnant to the injunctions of Islam," a decision that upset ruling General Zia ul-Haq, and Islamic revivalists.
+In March 1981, the court ruled in an adultery appeal that stoning people to death was "repugnant to the injunctions of Islam," a decision that upset the ruling General Zia ul-Haq and Islamic revivalists.
 Zia ul-Haq then replaced several members of the court, and the above-mentioned decision was reversed.

 In 1982, the Federal Shariat Court ruled that there is no prohibition in the Qur'an or Hadith about the judgeship of a woman nor any restriction limiting the function of deciding disputes to men only.
 In 2013 Ashraf Jehan became the first female justice of the Federal Shariat Court.

 In 2016, Provincial Assembly of the Punjab passed a legislature, the Punjab Protection of Women against Violence Act 2016.
 Soon after its passing, it was challenged in Federal Shariat Court.

 In February 2017, the court issued its ruling on test-tube babies and validated its use conditionally.
 The Nation reported, "The Federal Shariat Court yesterday declared the option of using 'test tube baby' method for conceiving babies for the married couples having some medical complications as lawful."

 The fact that lawyers make up a permanent majority of judges of the court, outnumbering Islamic ulama, has been credited with the court finding "technical flaws in every stoning and amputation appeal that it has ever heard", preventing the carrying out of sentences amputating limbs and killing by stoning.